Articles / Assessing fitness to drive for seizures and epilepsy

 Crashes are also more severe because the driver is unconscious, and therefore unable to take evasive action such as braking or swerving, he adds.

 For these reasons, some countries such as India and China ban anyone who’s had a seizure from ever driving again.
-But like most Western countries, Australia takes a more balanced approach, allowing people to drive if the risk is “acceptably low.”
+But like most Western countries, Australia takes a more nuanced approach, allowing people to drive if the risk is “acceptably low.”

 The standards are based on the premise that a seizure risk of less than 30% in the next 12 months equates to less than double the relative risk of a crash, he explains.